Gguinet/Job-Search-MLE/ML + Stats Interview.md

   * Covariance is cov(y_t,y_{t+k}), normalized by var 0

 * What is ROC curve ?
-    * (ROC Curve)[https://intellipaat.com/blog/roc-curve-in-machine-learning/] is used to graphically represent the trade-off between true and false-positive rates.
+    * [ROC Curve](https://intellipaat.com/blog/roc-curve-in-machine-learning/) is used to graphically represent the trade-off between true and false-positive rates.

 * What is the difference between random forest and Gradient Bosted Machine ?
     * The main difference between a random forest and GBM is the use of techniques.
-Random forest (https://intellipaat.com/blog/what-is-random-forest-algorithm-in-python/) advances predictions using a technique called bagging.
+Random forest [Link1](https://intellipaat.com/blog/what-is-random-forest-algorithm-in-python/) advances predictions using a technique called bagging.
 On the other hand, GBM advances predictions with the help of a technique called boosting.
     * *Bagging:* In bagging, we apply arbitrary sampling and we divide the dataset into N. After that, we build a model by employing a single training algorithm.
 Following that, we combine the final predictions by polling.
 Bagging helps to increase the efficiency of a model by decreasing the variance to eschew overfitting.
     * *Boosting:* In boosting, the algorithm tries to review and correct the inadmissible predictions at the initial iteration.
 After that, the algorithm’s sequence of iterations for correction continues until we get the desired prediction.
 Boosting assists in reducing bias and variance for strengthening the weak learners.